 Self-oriented perfectionism leads to inefficiency due to obsessiveness, while socially-oriented perfectionists tend to lack sympathy and often struggle to forgive even the simplest of mistakes.

-Accepting imperfections and acknowledging effort are crucial in overcoming perfectionism.
-And regular constructive criticism helps, without the feeling of judgment being projected all the time.
+Accepting imperfections and acknowledging effort is crucial in overcoming perfectionism.
+And regular constructive criticism helps without the feeling of judgment being projected all the time.

 2. Being Overwhelmed with Data

 Living in the digital era means that we can easily access vast amounts of data, and researching and learning information tends to become a never-ending quest.
 Conflicting opinions and debates without real conclusions make it hard to determine what and who to believe.